microsoft/lagscope/README.md

 cmake --build .
 cmake --build . --target install
 ```
-On Linux, lagscope is built into /usr/local/bin/lagscope.
+On Linux, lagscope is installed to /usr/local/bin/lagscope.

-On Windows, add 'C:\Program Files (x86)\Lagscope\bin' into PATH environment variables, restart computer, then can run lagscope without specify full path.
+On Windows, lagscope is installed to "C:\Program Files (x86)\Lagscope\bin\lagscope".

 ### Usage